IBM/Spark-on-zOS/README.md

 ![Jupyter File Select](images/Select.png)
 The Jupyter Notebook will connect to your Spark on z/OS instance automatically and will be in the ready state when the Apache Toree –Scala indicator in the top right hand corner of the screen is clear.

+### 6. Run Jupyter Notebook cells to load data and perform analysis

-3.The Jupyter Notebook environment is divided into input cells labelled with ‘In [#]:’.
+1.The Jupyter Notebook environment is divided into input cells labelled with ‘In [#]:’.

 &nbsp;&nbsp;Before running the code, make the fllowing changes:
 * **Change the value of zOS_IP to your Spark IP address.**